stephendickens1/ruby-foundations/chapter1/04_beyond_strings.md

 In a few sentences, explain:

-- What methods Integers are and how they are different to Floats
+- What Integers are and how they are different to Floats
 - What symbols are and how they are different to Strings
 - What booleans are plus how the `&&` and `||` logical operators work